Search Results :

 Duo SAML Single Sign-On (SSO) For WordPress | Duo SSO Login

-WordPress SAML Single Sign-On (SSO) plugin to achieve Duo SAML SSO for WordPress for secure login into your WordPress using Duo as a SAML provider.
+SAML Single Sign-On (SSO) plugin for WordPress to achieve Duo SAML SSO for WordPress for secure login into your WordPress using Duo as a SAML provider.
 In this guide, we will go step-by-step to configure Duo as IdP (Identity Provider) and WordPress as SP (Service Provider) for SSO login.

-To configure CyberArk as SAML IdP with WordPress, you will need to install the miniOrange WP SAML SP SSO plugin.
+To configure Duo as SAML IdP with WordPress, you will need to install the miniOrange SAML SP SSO plugin.

 Follow the following steps to Configure Duo as IdP: